-Many factors may impact the application of federal income tax laws pertaining to the Taxable Bonds and the receipt of interest on the Taxable Bonds, including the status of the beneficial owner of the Taxable Bonds as a United States holder or non-United States holder under applicable rules, whether the Taxable Bonds are held as capital assets or in some other context, and whether the status of the beneficial owner and/or the financial context in which it is operating represents a special tax situation, such as S corporations, insurance companies, tax-exempt organizations, financial institutions, regulated investment companies, real estate investment trusts, certain broker-dealers and traders in securities.
-Persons considering the purchase of the Taxable Bonds should consult their own tax advisors concerning the application of federal income tax laws to their particular situations as well as any consequences arising from the federal alternative minimum tax or the federal estate tax or under the laws of any other taxing jurisdiction.
+Many factors may impact the application of federal income tax laws pertaining to the Taxable Bonds and the receipt of interest on Taxable Bonds, including the status of the beneficial owner of the Taxable Bonds as a United States holder or non-United States holder under the Code, whether Taxable Bonds are held as capital assets or in some other context and whether the status of the beneficial owner or the financial context in which it is operating represents a special tax situation, such as an S corporation, insurance company, tax-exempt organization, financial institution, regulated investment company, real estate investment trust or broker-dealer or trader in securities.
+Persons considering the purchase of the Taxable Bonds should consult their own tax advisors concerning the application of federal income tax laws to their particular situations as well as any consequences arising from the federal alternative minimum tax or the federal estate tax.

-The following is a summary of certain United States federal income tax consequences of the ownership of the Taxable Bonds held as capital assets by United States holders.
-The discussion below is based upon the provisions of the Internal Revenue Code of 1986, as amended (the "Code"), and regulations, rulings and judicial decisions as of the date of this Official Statement.
-Those authorities may be changed, in some cases retroactively, so as to result in United States federal income tax consequences different from those discussed below.
+The following is a summary of certain federal income tax consequences of the ownership of Taxable Bonds held as capital assets by United States holders.
+The discussion below is based upon the provisions of the Code and regulations, rulings and judicial decisions as of the date of this Official Statement.
+Those provisions may be changed, in some cases retroactively, so as to result in federal income tax consequences different from those discussed below.

-As used herein, "United States holder" means a beneficial owner of a Taxable Bond who or that, for United States federal income tax purposes, is (i) a citizen or resident of the United States, (ii) an entity taxable as a corporation created or organized in or under the laws of the United States or any political subdivision of the United States, (iii) an estate the income of which is subject to United States federal income taxation regardless of its source or (iv) a trust if it is subject to the primary supervision of a court within the United States and one or more United States persons have the authority to control all substantial decisions of the trust or if it has a valid election in effect under applicable United States Treasury regulations to be treated as a United States person.
+As used herein, "United States holder" means a beneficial owner of a Taxable Bond who or that, for United States federal income tax purposes, is (i) a citizen or resident of the United States, (ii) an entity taxable as a corporation created or organized in or under the laws of the United States or any political subdivision of the United States, (iii) an estate, the income of which is subject to federal income taxation regardless of its source or (iv) a trust, if it is subject to the primary supervision of a court within the United States and one or more United States persons have the authority to control all substantial decisions of the trust or if it has a valid election in effect under applicable United States Treasury regulations to be treated as a United States person.